-What are clippings?
+What are clippings in grammar?
 Well, we’re not talking about newspaper clippings here.
 We’re talking truncations.

 Whether you’re trying to increase your fluency or simply trying to understand native speakers, clippings or truncations can be very confusing.
 Clippings and truncations in English are shortened forms of words created by dropping one or more syllables or parts of the word.
 They’re often used for convenience, informality, or brevity in speech and writing.
 Honestly, many native speakers don’t realize that we use them daily.